gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 ai-chatbot-3-Todos

+move Advanced options to the top below username and disable hidden search feature

+# Next Steps

+* Enroll a few more beta testers
+* Have a few testers compare results with ChatGPT using the same models and queries
+* Need to find and fix bugs RE artifacts getting lost in results and "stuck pending document updates" issue, which may be related to the artifacts getting lost
+*
 # What new for staff?

 AUP - Modern features - canvas, attachments, image creation, reasoning models, sensitive information, ability to scoll up during ai responses